2017 European Darts Grand Prix

 The 2017 European Darts Grand Prix was the fourth of twelve PDC European Tour events on the 2017 PDC Pro Tour.
-The tournament took place at Glaspalast, Sindelfingen, Germany, between 5 and 7 May 2017.
+The tournament took place at Glaspalast, Sindelfingen, Germany, from 5 to 7 May 2017.
 It featured a field of 48 players and £135,000 in prize money, with £25,000 going to the winner.

 Michael van Gerwen was the defending champion, after defeating Peter Wright 6–2 in the final of the 2016 tournament, but Wright sought revenge by defeating Van Gerwen 6–0 in the final.

 Prize money

 This is how the prize money is divided: